zybex86/dekuai/README.md

 # 🎮 AutoGen DekuDeals Game Analysis

-An intelligent multi-agent system using AutoGen to analyze games from DekuDeals.com and generate comprehensive purchase recommendations.
+An intelligent multi-agent system using AutoGen to analyze games from DekuDeals.com and generate comprehensive purchase recommendations with **enterprise-level quality control**.

 ## 📋 Project Overview